DuncanWalter/vitrarius/README.md

 /* > { person: { name: { first: 'Haskell', last: 'Curry' } } } */
 ```

-There are several built in optics. `pluck` peers into containers as demonstrated above. `inject` adds information to targets, while `remove` deletes information. `handle` safely deals with errors where nessessary.
+There are several built in optics. `pluck` peers into containers as demonstrated above. `inject` adds information to targets, while `remove` deletes information.
 There are also `each` and `where` optics for use on collections and ill-formatted data respectively.

 The real power of vitrarius, however, comes from the ability to define custom optics using `composing` and `sequence` optics.
 Vitrarius also supports a range of short-hands for working with otherwise cumbersome optics.